 - Difficulty walking or using the hands

-Hand-foot syndrome occurs when chemotherapy affects the growth of skin cells or capillaries (small blood vessels) in the hands and feet.
-Once the chemotherapy is out of the blood vessels, it damages the surrounding tissues.
+Hand-foot syndrome occurs when drugs used to treat the cancer affect the growth of skin cells or capillaries (small blood vessels) in the hands and feet.
+Once the drug is out of the blood vessels, it damages the surrounding tissues.
 This can cause symptoms of hand-foot syndrome that range from redness and swelling to difficulty when walking.

-Some chemotherapy is more likely to cause hand-foot syndrome than others.
+Some therapies are more likely to cause hand-foot syndrome than others.
 The drugs that may cause hand-foot syndrome include:

 - Capecitabine (Xeloda)

 - Docetaxel (Docefrez, Taxotere)

 - Doxorubicin (Adriamycin)